jcalixte/rnrps/article/article.md

 ![Name Database](./assets/name-db.png)

+#### Install CouchDb in React Native

+Simple!
+Only do a `yarn add pouchdb-react-native` and we're done!

 #### PouchDb

-If CouchDb is able to store data in a server, PouchDb helps us manipulate data in locale database the same way as CouchDb!
-This is awesome!
-We will implement the same methods for locale and distant database!
+If CouchDb is able to store data in a server, PouchDb helps us manipulate data in locale database.
+PouchDb is really close to CouchDb, indeed, they share the same API!
+This is really cool!

-> CouchDB was designed with sync in mind, and this is exactly what it excels at.
-Many of the rough edges of the API serve this larger purpose.
-For instance, managing your document revisions pays off in the future, when you eventually need to start dealing with conflicts.

 [PouchDb Documentation](https://pouchdb.com/guides/replication.html)